zhuochun/zhuochun.github.io/_posts/2013/2013-09-08-ruby-styleguide.markdown

 menu: true
 note: true
 published: true
-title: "Learn from Ruby Style Guides"
+title: "Study Ruby Style Guides"
 date: 2013-09-08 19:19:19
 tags: Ruby
 categories: Ruby
 ---

 I always think reading style guides is one of the fast ways to grasp the knowledge of a new language.
-Some guide quotes on Ruby:
+Here are some snippets from various Ruby style guides:

 ## Coding Style